-Body dissatisfaction is the top ranked issue of concern for young people (Mission Australia, 2011).
+Body image is the top ranked issue of concern for young people.
 Body image issues have increased worldwide over the last 30 years and do not only concern young people but affect people of all ages.
-This pervasive problem is concerning because overvaluing body image in defining ones self-worth is one of the risk factors which makes some people less resilient to eating disorders than others.
 People experiencing body dissatisfaction can become fixated on trying to change their body shape, which can lead to unhealthy practices with food and exercise.
 These practices don’t usually achieve the desired outcome (physically or emotionally) and can result in intense feelings of disappointment, shame and guilt and, ultimately, increase the risk of developing an eating disorder.

 How can you improve your body image?

 While some aspects of your appearance can be changed, others, like your height, muscle composition and bone structure are genetically fixed.
-It is important to understand that there is no right or wrong when it comes to weight, shape, size and appearance.
 Challenging beauty ideals and learning to accept your body shape is a crucial step towards positive body image.

-- Focusing on appreciating and respecting what your body can do will help you to feel more positively about it
+Focus on appreciating and respecting what your body can do, rather than how it appears

-Programs that effectively increase positive body image focus on reducing risk factors (e.g. thin ideal internalization, peer pressure, bullying and ‘fat talk’, perfectionism) and increasing protective factors (e.g. self-esteem, social support, non-competitive physical activity, healthy eating behaviours and attitudes, respect for diversity).
+Programs that effectively increase positive body image focus on reducing risk factors (e.g. thin ideal internalisation, peer pressure, bullying, perfectionism) and increasing protective factors (e.g. self-esteem, social support, non-competitive physical activity, healthy eating behaviours and attitudes, respect for diversity).